 “Yes, sir,” she teased.

 Dan pulled her feet onto his lap and gently rubbed them as they watched Debbie Reynolds work movie magic.
 Old movies had always been Stacy’s favorite ones to watch.
 She loved the romance of the classics, dreamed of living the life of Gidget or owning Audrey Hepburn’s wardrobe from Breakfast at Tiffany’s.
-Whenever she wasn’t feeling well, the fastest way to cheer her up was to take her to a gentler, Technicolor era.
+Whenever she wasn’t feeling well, the fastest way to cheer her up was to take her to a kinder, gentler, Technicolor era.

 This time, the idea of the movie worked better than the movie itself.
 She only took a few bites of her dinner, and fell asleep long before Tammy fell in love.
 Dan turned off the DVD player and flipped through channels until he found reruns of an old crime drama.
 While he watched one episode and then the next, Stacy slept.

 Just before ten o’clock, her cell phone rang.
 Dan grabbed it quick to shut it off before it woke her.
 As he went to silence the phone, he saw Chase’s number on the screen.
 Unable to control himself, he answered it.

 “What do you want?”
 Dan hissed into the phone, hurrying out of the room so he wouldn’t wake Stacy.

 “Who is this?”
 Chase demanded, immediately taking the offensive.
 “Dan?”

 “Why the hell are you answering Stacy’s phone?
 Put her on!”

 “She’s sleeping,” Dan said.
 “Call her back tomorrow.”